Seven of Cups

 You have many ideas and ways forward, and will soon have to come to a major decision.

 Whatever you decide, this card asks that you look after your health.
-Don’t take so much on or spread yourself too thin, and remember sometimes the best decision is the one that gets made, rather than the one that keeps you up at night worrying about the bits you can’t control anyway!
+Don’t take so much on or spread yourself too thin.
+Sometimes the best decision is the one that gets made, rather than the one that keeps you up at night worrying about the things you can’t control anyway!

 This card relates to making a decision in other parts of your life.
 This may be towards a practical solution, or following a dream.
 Whatever you have decided, ensure you are not running yourself down; the biggest fantasy we all have is that we will remain well until the day we die, but that is rarely the case unless your plans address health and time to recharge!